 5.2 Feedback.
 We welcome your suggestions, comments, bug reports, feature requests or other feedback (“Feedback”).
 We do not have to keep Feedback confidential, even if you tell us it is confidential, provided we do not disclose that you are the source of any Feedback.
 If you provide Feedback, you grant Hootsuite a non-exclusive, worldwide, perpetual, irrevocable, transferable, sublicensable, royalty-free, fully paid-up license to use the Feedback for any purpose.

 5.3 Customer Content.
-You retain your rights to any Customer Content you submit, post or display on or through the Services.
-You grant us a non-exclusive, worldwide, sublicensable, royalty-free license to use, host, run, copy, reproduce, process, adapt, translate, publish, transmit, display and distribute your Customer Content solely for the purposes of providing and supporting the Services.
-We may also use aggregated information derived in part from your use of the Services for the purposes of enhancing and developing our products and services but will not sell, rent, or otherwise monetize any of that aggregated information.
+You retain your rights to any Customer Content you submit, post or display on or through the Enterprise Services.
+You grant us a non-exclusive, worldwide, sublicensable, royalty-free license to use, host, run, copy, reproduce, process, adapt, translate, publish, transmit, display and distribute your Customer Content solely for the purposes of providing and supporting the Enterprise Services.
+We may also use aggregated information derived in part from your use of the Enterprise Services for the purposes of enhancing and developing our products and services but will not sell, rent, or otherwise monetize any of that aggregated information.

 6.Term and Termination.

 6.1 Term of Agreement.
 This Agreement will commence on the first day of the initial term set forth on your first Authorization Form and will continue in effect until the earlier of: (a) the expiration of all Authorization Forms applicable to you (including any renewal periods unless notice of non-renewal is provided as set out in Section 6.2); or(b) the termination of this Agreement in accordance with its terms (the “Term”).